 Read about the benefits of seeing an out-of-network provider here.

-Sliding scale: A sliding scale of $175 - $225/session is offered to clients who need a reduced fee to receive therapy.
+Sliding scale in NYC: A sliding scale of $175 - $225/session is offered to clients who need a reduced fee to receive therapy.

 Therapist's note: Dawn can provide you with paperwork for your insurance company if you are seeking out-of-network reimbursement.

 Message to clients

 "I know it is a difficult decision to start therapy and often times people can even feel conflicted about whether or not they are ready, or the time is right.
 I acknowledge your courage for beginning the process and taking action to move in a new direction.
 I look forward to working with you to achieve your goals."

 Treatment approachesArt TherapyIn art therapy, clients, facilitated by the art therapist, use art media, the creative process, and the resulting artwork to explore their feelings, reconcile emotional conflicts, foster self-awareness, manage behavior and addictions, develop social skills, improve reality orientation, reduce anxiety, and increase self-esteem. (learn more)